PolianaBelo/cypress-api-testing/README.md

 # Cypress API Testing

-Test project to validade the endpoints Create program, Create Brand and Create location from FIDEL API.
+Test project to validade the endpoints Create program, Create Brand and Create location from the API.

 ## Project Structure